 These days, cypress is still used for its healing qualities, namely to treat wounds and infections, soothe pain, and relieve coughs.

-Cypress essential oil can help heal wounds.
+Can cypress essential oil help heal wounds?

-Open wounds can become easily infected, but cypress oil has antiseptic qualities that prevent harmful microbes gathering around the area and keep the wound clean.
+Open wounds can become easily infected, but cypress oil has antiseptic qualities that prevent harmful microbes gathering around the area, which in turn can help keep the wound clean.

 Whilst it is important to be cautious and seek medical advice before applying essential oils directly to open wounds, a diluted solution of cypress oil can be used in the area surrounding the wound to keep it free from infection.